AlexNorell/website/content/post/2021-ski-season/index.md

 We drove up the night before and stayed at Basecamp in Tahoe City.

 {{< expandable-box "April 4 - Palisades, CA - 11,447ft" >}}
 We woke up pretty early this morning and decided go on a sunrise run on Lake Tahoe.
-We then skiied in the early morning before driving to Santa Cruz and doing a sunset run along the ocean.
+We then skied in the early morning before driving to Santa Cruz and doing a sunset run along the ocean.
 {{< /expandable-box >}}

 ## Ski Gear